How to Tap into Your Self-Healing Superpowers

 - A HEALTHY MIND

-And of course, not to be completely ignored (biochemistry does still matter!)
-YOU NEED TO CARE FOR THE BIOCHEMISTRY OF YOUR BODY with diet, exercise, sleep, addiction avoidance, and the traditional “healthy” behaviors.
+And of course, not to be completely ignored (biochemistry does still matter!) you need to care for your body with diet, exercise, sleep, addiction avoidance, and the traditionall “healthy” behaviors.

 These expanded categories of what makes a person healthy and whole are now the categories I blog about at OwningPink.com, the website I founded where people in need of healing - and those who serve them - learn how to become healthier in all aspects of life.

-What I learned through my exploration into the scientific data led me to write my next book Mind Over Medicine: Scientific Proof You Can Heal Yourself (Hay House, 2013).
+What I learned through my exploration into the scientific data led me to write my next book Mind Over Medicine: Scientific Proof You Can Heal Yourself .
 What I learned led me to create a new wellness model, inspired by the image of cairns, those balanced stacked stones you see marking beaches and sacred landmarks.

 I’m a professional artist, so I love the sculpture of cairns, but what I especially love about cairns is that they are all interdependent on each other.
 If one stone in the cairn is out of balance, the whole thing topples over, with the stone on top usually being the first to fall.